ruby-hyperloop/ruby-hyperloop.io/source/docs/lifecycle_methods.html.md

 end
 ```

 Why would this happen?
-Most likey there is integration between new Reactrb components and other data structures being maintained outside of Reactrb, and so we have to do some explicit comparisions to detect the state change.
+Most likely there is integration between new HyperReact components and other data structures being maintained outside of HyperReact, and so we have to do some explicit comparisons to detect the state change.

 Note that `should_component_update?` is not called for the initial render or when `force_update!` is used.

 > Note to react.js readers.
-Essentially Reactrb assumes components are "well behaved" in the sense that all state changes
+Essentially HyperReact assumes components are "well behaved" in the sense that all state changes
 > will be explicitly declared using the state update ("!") method when changing state.
 This gives similar behavior to a
 > "pure" component without the possible performance penalties.
 > To achieve the standard react.js behavior add this line to your class `def should_component_update?; true; end`